wp-plugins/wp-jump-menu/readme.txt

 Donate link: http://www.moseycreations.com
 Tags: posts, pages, admin, jump, menu, quick, links Requires at least: 2.8
-Tested up to: 3.0.3
+Tested up to: 3.1.2
-Stable tag: 1.3
+Stable tag: 1.4

 Creates a drop-down menu in a bar across the bottom or top of the screen that makes it easy to jump to a page or post in the admin area for editing.

 == Description ==

+THIS PLUGIN IS A MUST HAVE FOR WORDPRESS DEVELOPERS!

+Sick of having to go to your Posts list or Pages list to edit an entry?
+Me too.

-The WP Jump Menu plugin is a useful plugin that adds a drop-down "jump" menu to the bottom or top of the WordPress admin area filled with pages, posts, and custom post types.
-When a page or post is selected, it jumps to edit that page.
+The WP Jump Menu plugin is a useful plugin that adds a drop-down "jump" menu to the bottom or top of the WordPress admin area which allows you to select from a list of pages, posts or custom post types and jump right into editing that page.

 Why is this needed?

-By adding this ability, you can save loads of time when editing a bunch of posts or pages.
+By adding this ability, you can save TONS OF TIME when editing a bunch of posts or pages.
 No more do you have to click on Pages, and then search for the right page in the list, and then click on the title or on edit.
 Simply find the page or post in the drop-down (which is neatly organized and indented) and it will jump to edit that page or post.

 Customizable